thillRobot/ros_workshop/module4/tutorial4_create_package/tutorial4_create_package.md

 ## Tutorial Complete: After completing _Tutorial 4 - Create Package_, you are ready for a more advanced robot simulator.

-### Bonus Excercise: Install the [Joystick Teleop Node](http://wiki.ros.org/joy/Tutorials/WritingTeleopNode) to drive the turtle with a USB joystick.
+### Bonus Excercise: Install the [Joystick Teleop Node](http://wiki.ros.org/joy/Tutorials/WritingTeleopNode) to drive the turtle with a USB joystick or game controller.